- Akademik Ioffe

 $999,999,999 to $0

 Sailing out of Frobisher Bay, turn north and cruise along the coast of Baffin Island.
 Monumental Island is part of a small grouping of islands south of Lady Franklin.
-A great place to find wildlife, look up for Gyrfalcon and Peregrine Falcon, scan the shoreline for polar bear, and search the waters for walrus.
+A great place to find wildlife, look up for Gyrfalcon and Peregrine Falcon, scan the shoreline for polar bear, and search the waters and ice for walrus.
+Watchful eyes may spot smaller pups within the masses.

 Nestled in the heart of Cumberland Sound, Pangnirtung is beautifully situated between the mountains and the sea.
 Visit a gallery to enjoy arts and crafts.
 Discover the lifestyle of the Thule and modern Inuit at the Angmarlik Visitor Center through its educational interpretive display.

-Sail across Baffin Bay cruising along the receding ice edge.
+Sail for the ice in Davis Strait of Baffin Bay, cruising along the receding ice edge.
 Time at sea will depend upon the extent of ice and amount of wildlife.
+Experience this dramatic transition zone, where much of the Arctic sea life is active.
+Keep your eyes peeled for bearded, hooded, and ringed seals, polar bears and walrus, and even bowhead whales that can often be found cruising the ice edge.
 Pilot whales, numerous species of Arctic seal and seabirds abound in Baffin Bay.
+Weather permitting, launch the Zodiacs to explore the ice.
 Observe icebergs calved from mighty glaciers on the journey to Greenland's coast.

-One of the world's longest fjords, Kangerlussuaq cuts into the interior of Greenland.
-Disembark the vessel and transfer to the airport for your charter flight home.
+Arriving back into the capital of Nunavut.
+Disembark here and take a transfer to the airport for your flight home.

 Medical Documentation: Once you have booked your voyage to the Polar Regions, you will be required to complete a Medical Information Form.
 This form must be completed, signed and returned no later than 90 days prior to departure.